Headclass/Latex-Picture-Drawing-Tool/README.md

 # Latex Picture Drawing Tool

-Used to be opened on top of a picture for easy redrawing. (assumes a 200x100 window)
+Semi-transparent for easy use on top of an image. (assumes a 200x100 window)

 ## Usage